ppy/osu-wiki/wiki/Installation/en.md

 ---

 Once you have download a beatmapset, you can open it or drag and drop it into the osu! client.
+If you do not see the beatmap, press `F5` while in [Solo mode](/wiki/Solo_mode) to refresh your beatmap list.